Rosalind Russell: Early years

 Catherine Rosalind Russell was one of seven children born in Waterbury, Connecticut, to James Edward, a lawyer, and Clara A. Russell (née McKnight), a teacher.
 The Russells were an Irish-American, Catholic family.
 She was named after a ship on which her parents had traveled.
-Russell attended Catholic schools, including the women's-only Rosemont College in Rosemont, Pennsylvania and Marymount College in Tarrytown, New York.
-She then attended the American Academy of Dramatic Arts in New York City.
+Russell attended Catholic schools, including the women-only Rosemont College in Rosemont, Pennsylvania, and Marymount College in Tarrytown, New York.
+She then attended the American Academy of Dramatic Arts in New York.
 Her parents thought Russell was studying to become a teacher and were unaware that she was planning to become an actress.
 Upon graduation from the performing arts school, Russell acted in summer stock and joined a repertory company in Boston.

 Career

 Early career

 Russell began her career as a fashion model and was in many Broadway shows.
 Against parental objections, she took a job with a stock company for seven months at Saranac Lake, New York, and then Hartford, Connecticut.
-Afterwards, she moved to Boston, where she acted for a year with a theater group run by Edward E. Clive.
+Afterward, she moved to Boston, where she acted for a year with a theater group run by Edward E. Clive.
 Later, she appeared in a revue in New York (The Garrick Gaieties).
 There, she took voice lessons and had a brief career in opera, which was cut short because she had difficulty reaching high notes.

 In the early 1930s, Russell went to Los Angeles, where she was hired as a contract player for Universal Studios.
 When she first arrived on the lot, she was ignored by most of the crew and later told the press she felt terrible and humiliated at Universal, which affected her self-confidence.
-Unhappy with Universal's leadership, and second-class studio status at the time, Russell set her sights on Metro-Goldwyn-Mayer, and was able to get out of her Universal contract on her own terms.
+Unhappy with Universal's leadership and second-class studio status at the time, Russell set her sights on Metro-Goldwyn-Mayer and was able to get out of her Universal contract on her own terms.
 When MGM first approached her for a screen test, Russell was wary, remembering her experience at Universal.
 However, when she met MGM's Benny Thau and Ben Piazza, she was surprised; they were "the soul of understanding".
 Her screen test was directed by Harold S. Bucquet, and she later recalled that she was hired because of a closeup he took of her.